Cuckoo clock: Chalet style, the Swiss contribution

 The chalet style cuckoo clock, whose case reproduce to scale a traditional farmhouse, originated in Switzerland in the late 19th century.

 The miniature Swiss chalets date back to the beginnings of artistic wood carving in Brienz, in the early 19th century.
 The Brienzerware chalet became a popular souvenir, allowing tourists to take home an explicit reminder of a quintessential Swiss structure, though some were rather grand in scale, measuring three or more feet across.
 Many of these chalets, crafted in different sizes, doubled as music boxes, jewellery boxes, decorative objects, timepieces, etc. Some of those table clocks had also the added feature of a cuckoo bird or the tandem composed of a cuckoo and quail.

-Eventually, Black Forest makers incorporated the chalet style to their production in the early 20th century, and still remains a popular choice, along with the carved ones, among buyers of this cult item.
+Eventually, Black Forest makers incorporated the chalet style to their production in the 1900s, as seen in some catalogues from that decade, and still remains a popular choice, along with the carved ones, among buyers of this cult item.
 Cases are usually made after the traditional farmhouses of different regions, such as the Black Forest, Swiss Alps, Emmental, Bavaria and Tyrol.
 They often have a musical movement, as well as moving figurines and some other elements.

 Contrary to popular belief, Switzerland is not the birthplace of the cuckoo clock.
 In the English-speaking world, cuckoo clocks are sufficiently identified with Switzerland that the 1949 film The Third Man has an oft-quoted speech (and it even had antecedents) in which the villainous Harry Lime mockingly says: "[...] in Italy, for 30 years under the Borgias, they had warfare, terror, murder and bloodshed, but they produced Michelangelo, Leonardo da Vinci and the Renaissance.
 In Switzerland they had brotherly love, they had five hundred years of democracy and peace – and what did that produce?
 The cuckoo clock."